• Skip to primary navigation

 1. You can purchase premade hibiscus syrup (Amazon link), or use my Hibiscus Syrup recipe to make your own.

-2. I used Malfy Gin (link to purchase on Drizly - U.S. only), which is a modern style dry gin.
+2. I used Malfy Gin (link to purchase from Total Wine), which is a modern style dry gin.
 Citrus gin, like Malfy Con Limone, would also work well in this drink.

 Nutrition